metislabs/slate/source/includes/_quick_guide.md

 ### Readings

-* Most of the data that the Metislabs API exposes can be thought of as `Readings`.
+* Most of the data that the Metis Labs API exposes can be thought of as `Readings`.
 * Each `Reading` represents the recorded value(__value__) of an identified sensor(__fqn__) at a specific time(__timestamp__).

 Field | Type | Description